TeaLabs/future/README.md

 This package backports features found in the latest PHP versions.
 It provides some of the new features in PHP 5.4+, 5.5+ ,5.6+, 7.0+ and 7.1+ to lower PHP versions.

-Most of these features are provided through the following Symfony polyfills:-
+Most of these features are provided through the following Symfony polyfill packages:-

 - `symfony/polyfill-php54` for using the PHP 5.4 functions.
 - `symfony/polyfill-php55` for using the PHP 5.5 functions.